Dragon Ball (TV series)

-Dragon Ball (ドラゴンボール, Doragon Bōru) is a Japanese anime television series produced by Toei Animation that ran for 153 episodes from February 26, 1986, to April 19, 1989, on Fuji TV.
-The series is an adaptation of the first 194 chapters of the manga series of the same name created by Akira Toriyama, which were published in Weekly Shōnen Jump from 1984 to 1995.
-It was broadcast in 81 countries worldwide and is the first television series adaptation in the Dragon Ball franchise.
-The series follows the adventures of Goku, a young eccentric boy with a monkey tail and exceptional strength who has a passion for fighting and battling evil-doers.
+Dragon Ball (ドラゴンボール, Doragon Bōru) is a Japanese anime television series produced by Toei Animation.
+It ran for a total of 153 episodes on Fuji Television and its FNS affiliates from February 26, 1986, to April 19, 1989.
+The series adapts the first 194 chapters of the manga series Dragon Ball by Akira Toriyama, which was published in Weekly Shōnen Jump from 1984 to 1995.
+The anime was broadcast in 81 countries worldwide and is the first animated television series in the Dragon Ball franchise.
+It follows the adventures of Goku, a young eccentric boy with a monkey tail and exceptional strength who has a passion for fighting and battling enemies.

-Film adaptations include: Dragon Ball: Curse of the Blood Rubies (1986), Dragon Ball: Sleeping Princess in Devil's Castle (1987), and Dragon Ball: Mystical Adventure (1988).
-The series was followed by a sequel, Dragon Ball Z, which had its own follow-ups with Dragon Ball GT, Dragon Ball Super, and Dragon Ball Daima.
+Animated film adaptations based on the series include: Dragon Ball: Curse of the Blood Rubies (1986), Dragon Ball: Sleeping Princess in Devil's Castle (1987), Dragon Ball: Mystical Adventure (1988), and the 10th anniversary film, Dragon Ball: The Path to Power (1996).
+The series was immediately followed by a 1989 direct sequel, titled Dragon Ball Z, which had its own follow-ups with Dragon Ball GT, Dragon Ball Super, and Dragon Ball Daima.
 The English dubbed version of the original Dragon Ball series released in the United States was edited for content and dialogue.

 Plot

 Emperor Pilaf Saga

 The series begins with a young monkey-tailed boy named Goku who lives alone in a forest befriending a teenage girl named Bulma, who is in search of the seven mystical Dragon Balls (ドラゴンボール), one of which is in Goku's possession.
 Together, they go on an adventure to find the balls, which summon the eternal dragon Shenron and grants whoever summons him any wish.
 The journey leads Goku to meeting Master Roshi and a confrontation with the shape-shifting pig Oolong, as well as a desert bandit named Yamcha and his companion Pu'ar, and the Ox-King, who all later become allies; Chi-Chi, whom Goku unknowingly agrees to marry; and Emperor Pilaf, a blue-skinned imp who seeks the Dragon Balls to fulfill his desire for world domination.
 Oolong stops Pilaf from getting his wish by wishing for a pair of perfect panties.
-After each wish, all the Dragon Balls are scattered all over the world and take one full year to take on their distinctive appearance.
+After each wish, the Dragon Balls turn to stone and scatter across the Earth, remaining unusable for one year.